PrestaShop/prestashop.github.io/howtos/misc/_posts/2015-07-30-set-up-your-git-for-contributing.markdown

 If you have any questions or remarks, please let us know in the comments.

-Also, the [official Git documentation](http://git-scm.com/doc) is very detailled and well written, you will always find the answer to your question there. _Just sayin'._
+Also, the [official Git documentation](http://git-scm.com/doc) is very detailed and well written, you will always find the answer to your question there. _Just sayin'._